+ID of the investment priority 10b

-Investment priority 1 of Priority axis 4 Investing in education, training and vocational training for skills and lifelong learning by developing and implementing joint education, vocational training and training schemes -- --
+Title of the investment Investing in education, training and vocational training for skills and lifelong learning by developing and implementing joint education, vocational training and training

+priority schemes (ETC-CB)

-2.A.5.
-Specific objectives corresponding to the investment priority and expected results
+2.A.5 Specific objectives corresponding to the investment priority and expected results

-ID Investment priority 1 of Priority axis 4 Specific objective 4.1 More people benefiting from stronger Central Baltic communities The results that the Member States seek to achieve with This specific objective will target a wide range of practical community and local level social problems.
-It will do so through joint educational and/or training activities.
-This is the way chosen to strengthen social inclusion of Central Baltic region.
-Union support Community and local level problems and challenges (thematic or territorial) can be related for example to health, minorities, safety, gender, elderly and low involvement in entrepreneurship.
+ID of the specific objective 4.1.
+Title of the specific objective More people benefitting from stronger Central Baltic Communities Results that the Member States seek to achieve with Union support This specific defective will target a wide range of practical community and local level social problems, it will do so unloagh Community and local level problems and challenges (thematic or territorial) can be related for example to health, minorities,

+ID of the specific objective 4.1.
+Title of the specific objective More people benefitting from stronger Central Baltic Communities safety, gender, elderly and low involvement in entrepreneurship.
 Activities supported under this Priority are seen as instruments to strengthen communities via "people to people" projects.
 In co-operation with Central Baltic countries' responsible ministries, other organisations from regional level the priority list of the common social inclusion-related problems and challenges will be created.
 This list is the basis for determining the communities (thematic or territorial) with needs of improvement.
 The list will be included in the Programme Manual.

-ID Investment priority 1 of Priority axis 4 Specific objective 4.2 More aligned vocational education and training (VET) programmes in the Central Baltic region The results that the Member States seek to This specific objective aims to contribute to the development and further integration of the Central Baltic labour market. achieve with Union support Development of skills and better matching work opportunities with skills can have a strong impact on decreasing the social exclusion.
+ID of the specific objective 4.2.
+Title of the specific objective More aligned vocational education and training (VET) programmes in the Central Baltic region Results that the Member States seek to achieve with Union support This specific objective aims to contribute to the development and further integration of the Central Baltic labour market.
+Development of skills and better matching work opportunities with skills can have a strong impact on decreasing the social exclusion.
 Central Baltic joint actions are justified by linking them to the specific needs of enterprises operating within the Central Baltic region.